 A number of gadgets can also make life easier around your home and when you’re on the go.
 In fact, the same survey from the NIA and TELUS Health showed that 85 per cent of Canadians agreed that wearable technology - a small device that you wear around your wrist, neck or on a belt clip - could help seniors live safe and independently in their own homes, for longer.
 The older Canadians get, the more likely they are to agree with that statement.
-Personal emergency response systems (PERS) like LivingWell Companion from TELUS Health give seniors and their loved ones peace of mind knowing emergency support can be accessed 24/7 through their wearable device at the push of a button, or through an automatic fall detection feature.
+Personal emergency response systems (PERS) like LivingWell Companion from TELUS Health give seniors and their loved ones peace of mind knowing emergency support can be accessed 24/7 through their wearable device at the push of a button, or through a fall detection feature.

 Smart lights, that are voice or motion-activated are also a good idea as they light up a space automatically when you enter, reducing the risk of tripping over something.
 Smart doorbells (with video streaming capabilities) and lock systems support safety and help monitor happenings in and around the home.